Network constraints on the mixing patterns of binary node metadata: Methods

 Here we summarize the bounds introduced in \cite{cinelli2017structural}.
 Given a degree sequence $D_G$, by using the quantities $n_1$ and $n_0$ which identify the amount of nodes with features 1 and 0 respectively, it is possible to define its head $D_G^H(n_1)$ or $D_G^H(n_0)$ and its tail $D_G^T(n_1)$ or $D_G^T(n_0)$ such that $D_G = D_G^H(n_1) \cup D_G^T(n_0)$ or $D_G = D_G^H(n_0) \cup D_G^T(n_1)$.

 Considering these partitions, the first upper bound $m_{11}^u$, is based on the fact that, especially in sparse networks, large cliques may be rare substructures.
-Therefore, using $D_G$ we check whether $G$ can actually contain a complete subgraph of size $n_1$ (i.e. if $D_G^H(n_1)$ satisfies the necessary condition for the realisation of a clique).
-If not, we take into account the densest hypothetical substructure that could be realised using the degree sequence of $G$.
-In equation~\ref{ubm11}, the first term is the number of links in the network, the second term is the number of links in a clique of size $n_1$, while the third term is the number of links in the sub-graph with $n_1$ nodes and maximum degree-sum (i.e. with degree sequence $D_G^H(n_1)$).
+Therefore, using $D_G$ we check whether $G$ can actually contain a complete subgraph of size $n_1$ (i.e. if $D_G^H(n_1)$ satisfies the necessary condition for the realization of a clique).
+If not, we take into account the densest hypothetical substructure that could be realized using the degree sequence of $G$.
+In Eq.~\eqref{ubm11}, the first term is the number of links in the network, the second term is the number of links in a clique of size $n_1$, while the third term is the number of links in the sub-graph with $n_1$ nodes and maximum degree-sum (i.e., with degree sequence $D_G^H(n_1)$).

 In the second upper bound, $m_{10}^u$, we check if $G$ can contain a complete bipartite subgraph with partitions size $n_1$ and $n_0$.
 If not, we consider a set of stars made of the first $n_1$ elements of $D_G$ if $n_1 < n_0$ or made of the first $n_0$ elements of $D_G$ if $n_0 < n_1$.
-In equation~\ref{ubm10} the first term is the number of links in the network, the second term is the number of links in a bipartite graph with partitions of size $n_1$ and $n_0$, while the third term is the minimum between the number of $m_{10}$ deriving from the degree partition $D_G^H(n_1) \cup D_G^T(n_0)$ and the number of $m_{10}$ deriving from the degree partition $D_G^H(n_0) \cup D_G^T(n_1)$.
+In Eq.~\eqref{ubm10} the first term is the number of links in the network, the second term is the number of links in a bipartite graph with partitions of size $n_1$ and $n_0$, while the third term is the minimum between the number of $m_{10}$ deriving from the degree partition $D_G^H(n_1) \cup D_G^T(n_0)$ and the number of $m_{10}$ deriving from the degree partition $D_G^H(n_0) \cup D_G^T(n_1)$.

-The first lower bound, $m_{11}^l$, considers the partition $D_{G}^{T}(n_1)$ and the minimum residual degree of its elements (when $>0$), which is exploited in order to realise the minimum $m_{11}$.
-Since most of the real networks are sparse, this bound is effective mainly in the case of unbalanced partitions and of dense networks.
-The second term of equation~\ref{lbm11} counts the minimum number of links among the $n_1$ nodes in the graph deriving from the partition $D_G^H(n_0) \cup D_G^T(n_1)$, i.e. the amount of $m_{11}$ which is realizable from the residual degree of the partition $D_G^T(n_1)$.
+The first lower bound, $m_{11}^l$, considers the partition $D_{G}^{T}(n_1)$ and the minimum residual degree of its elements (when $>0$), which is exploited in order to realize the minimum $m_{11}$.
+Since most real networks are sparse, this bound is effective mainly in the case of unbalanced partitions and of dense networks.
+The second term of Eq.~\eqref{lbm11} counts the minimum number of links among the $n_1$ nodes in the graph deriving from the partition $D_G^H(n_0) \cup D_G^T(n_1)$, i.e. the amount of $m_{11}$ which is realizable from the residual degree of the partition $D_G^T(n_1)$.